ninasjoberg/Challenger/README.md

 ## Suggestions for future functionality / improvements:

+- better navigation, like link to create challenge also at the home/startpage
 - let users make comments on the challenges
+- let users leave a comment when they completed the challenge
+- if there is and end-date at the challenge, take it away from the homepage after the expiration date
 - send a challenge directly to an other user
-- if there is and end-date at the challenge, take it away from the homepage after the expiration date
 - show which users has accepted a challenge
-- responsive design!